SUMITHSAI/Hospital-Management-System.github.io/README.md

 </div>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-'Our Key Features' Section (Fig 1.2) allows us to get some more information about the quality and the services of the hospital.
+**'Our Key Features'** Section (Fig 1.2) allows us to get some more information about the quality and the services of the hospital.
 ![](https://github.com/SUMITHSAI/Hospital-Management-System.github.io/blob/main/Hospital-Management-System-PHP/hospital/assets/HMS%20Working%20Demo/3.png)
 <div align="center">
 	<strong>Fig 1.2: Key Features</strong>
 </div>

-'About Us' Section (Fig 1.3)  allows us to get some more information about the Hospital Management System.
+**'About Us'** Section (Fig 1.3)  allows us to get some more information about the Hospital Management System.
 ![](https://github.com/SUMITHSAI/Hospital-Management-System.github.io/blob/main/Hospital-Management-System-PHP/hospital/assets/HMS%20Working%20Demo/5.png)
 <div align="center">
 <strong>Fig 1.3: About Us</strong></div>

-'Our Gallery' Section (Fig 1.4) showcases images of services like dermatology 🖐🏻, dental 🦷, cardiology 🫀, laboratory, and the entire HMS.
+**'Our Gallery'** Section (Fig 1.4) showcases images of services like dermatology 🖐🏻, dental 🦷, cardiology 🫀, laboratory, and the entire HMS.
 ![](https://github.com/SUMITHSAI/Hospital-Management-System.github.io/blob/main/Hospital-Management-System-PHP/hospital/assets/HMS%20Working%20Demo/6.png)
 <div align="center">
   <strong>Fig 1.4: Our Gallery</strong>
 </div>

-‘Contact Us’ page allows users to provide feedback or queries about the services of the hospital.
+**‘Contact Us’** page allows users to provide feedback or queries about the services of the hospital.
 Fig 1.5 shows the ‘Contact’ page.
 ![](https://github.com/SUMITHSAI/Hospital-Management-System.github.io/blob/main/Hospital-Management-System-PHP/hospital/assets/HMS%20Working%20Demo/7.png)
 <div align="center">
   <strong>Fig 1.5: Contact Us</strong>
 </div>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-Working Demo
+## User Flow
 ### Patient Login:

   &nbsp; &nbsp; &nbsp; This login module allows patients to create their account, book an appointment to see a doctor and see their appointment history.